SensorsINI/v2e/README.md

 The program will take the DVS recording data, which starts at time 'start' and ends at time 'end', to calculate the best threshold values for positive and negative self separately.

 A typical result from _ddd_find_thresholds.py_ is shown below.
+It plots the absolute difference in ON and OFF event counts between the real and v2e data.
+ON counts are green and OFF counts are red.
 The smallest difference between real and v2e DVS event counts is found at about 0.3.
+It means that this recording use a DVS threshold of about 0.3 log_e units, or about +35% and -25% intensity change.

 ![find_threshold_plot](media/find_thresholds.png)